Helsinki-NLP/OPUS-MT-train/doc/Train.md

 ```

 ## Running on a cluster

+Submitting jobs via SLURM is supported but highly specific for the setting on puhti and our infrastructure at CSC.
 Add the suffix `.submit` and set appropriate variables for job requirements, for example,
 starting a single-gpu job with walltime of 48 hours: